(Stroke, Left-side; Left Hemisphere Stroke; Stroke, Left Hemisphere)

 - Control blood pressure

-- Remove fatty deposits from a arteries in the neck .
+- Remove fatty deposits from arteries in the neck

-- Widen carotid artery and add a mesh tube to keep it open.
+- Widen the carotid artery and add a mesh tube to keep it open

-- Place a clip or tiny coil in the aneurysm to stop it from bleeding.
+- Place a clip or a tiny coil in an aneurysm to stop it from bleeding

 - Physical therapy—to regain as much movement as possible